 Selecting treatments which may optimize pulp and periodontal healing

 A paradox in dental traumatology is that almost all treatment procedures impose an element of new trauma when applied, i.e. being traumatogenic.
 To mention a few, repositioning of a displaced tooth manually or by forceps will damage or destroy thousands or millions of PDL cells.
 Application of many types of splints, especially arch bars, in which loosened teeth are fastened to an arch bar with wires will create large compression zones in the PDL due to tightening of the steel wires and establish invasion paths for bacteria along subgingivally placed wires.
 Insufficient coverage of exposed dentin and pulp may lead to microleakage with formation of anaerobic bacterial colonies, which may seriously damage the pulp.
 Proper treatment selection, which sometimes means minimal or no treatment, is therefore crucial.

 In the Dental Trauma Guide, treatment approaches are presented according to the present guidelines from the International Association of Dental Traumatology.
 These guidelines are developed by international specialists in Dental Traumatology based on available evidence and best clinical practice.

 Follow-up regimens for dental trauma patients

 An optimal follow-up plan should aim at selecting points in time where the chances of diagnosing healing complications are most effective.
-For obvious reasons cost and the convenience of the patient and practitioner have to be taken in to consideration when constructiong a good and cost-effective control system.
-The suggested follow-up plan for a given trauma entity are proposed based on a series of clinical studies where survival analysis has documented the most optimal time for diagnosis of pulp and periodontal healing complications (32).
+For obvious reasons, cost and the convenience of the patient and practitioner have to be taken into consideration when construction a good and cost-effective control system.
+The suggested follow-up plan for a given trauma entity is based on a series of clinical studies where survival analysis has documented the most optimal time for diagnosis of pulp and periodontal healing complications.

 Description and diagnosis of healing complications.